2

 Although guaranteed graduation to Porsche Carrera Cup Australia via the Team Porsche New Zealand scholarship, Wood instead elected to move directly onto the Supercars ladder in order to pursue a career in the main game.

-A multiple karting champion in his native New Zealand, Wood earnt the Team Porsche NZ scholarship after impressing in his first two seasons of car racing.
+A multiple karting champion in his native New Zealand, Wood earned the Team Porsche NZ scholarship after impressing in his first two seasons of car racing.
 Graduating into the country's Toyota 86 racing series for 2021, Wood won six out of 15 races and claimed six pole positions, but a puncture in the final race of the season led him to finish third in the standings.

 He then raced a Porsche 991 Cup Car in the 2021/22 South Island Endurance Series, winning the series without losing a single race.